MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/using-ut8jsonwriter-for-better-performance.md

 **Applies To**: [!INCLUDE[appliesto-odataclient](../../includes/appliesto-odatalib-v7.md)]

-The `ODataMessageWriter` internally uses a low-level `JsonWriter` to write JSON output to the destination stream.
-This `JsonWriter` is implemented as part of the `Microsoft.OData.Core` library.
-It implements the `IJsonWriter` and `IJsonWriterAsync` interfaces.
+The `ODataMessageWriter` internally uses an implementation of [`IJsonWriter`](/dotnet/api/microsoft.odata.json.ijsonwriter) (and [`IJsonWriterAsync`](/dotnet/api/microsoft.odata.json.ijsonwriterasync?view=odata-core-7.0)) to write JSON output to the destination stream.
+This is a low-level JSON writer that exposes methods for writing individual properties and values.
+Before v7.13.0, `Microsoft.OData.Core` shipped a single default implementation (internally called `JsonWriter`) that can be constructed using the [`DefaultJsonWriterFactory`](/dotnet/api/microsoft.odata.json.defaultjsonwriterfactory).

-It's possible to replace the writer a custom implementation by injecting your own implementation of `IJsonWriterFactory` to the [dependency-injection container.
+It's possible to replace the writer with a custom implementation by injecting your own implementation of [`IJsonWriterFactory`](/dotnet/api/microsoft.odata.json.ijsonwriterfactory) into the dependency-injection container.
 For more information about configuring dependency injection in ODate core library, [see this article](/odata/odatalib/di-support).

-Microsoft.OData.Core 7.[TODO: version] introduced a new implementation of `IJsonWriter` and `IJsonWriterAsync` called `ODataUtf8JsonWriter`.
+Microsoft.OData.Core 7.13.0 introduced a new implementation of `IJsonWriter` and `IJsonWriterAsync` called `ODataUtf8JsonWriter`.
 This is based on .NET's built-in [Utf8JsonWriter](/dotnet/api/system.text.json.utf8jsonwriter).
 This writer is faster and uses less memory than the default `JsonWriter`.

 Since the existing `IJsonWriterFactory` is tightly coupled to `TextWriter`, we introduced a new interface `IStreamBasedJsonWriterFactory` which accepts the destination `Stream` as input instead of `TextWriter`.
 The default implementation of this interface is `DefaultStreamBasedJsonWriterFactory`, which creates instances of `ODataUtf8JsonWriter`.